-- o CDNI Control Interface (CI): Operations to bootstrap and parameterize the other CDNI interfaces, as well as operations to pre-position, revalidate, and purge both metadata and content.
-The latter sub-set of operations is sometimes collectively called the "trigger interface." - o CDNI Request Routing Interface: Operations to determine what CDN (and optionally what surrogate within a CDN) is to serve enduser's requests.
-Is actually a logical bundling of two separate but related interfaces: - Footprint & Capability Interface (FCI): Asynchronous operations to exchange routing information (e.g., the network footprint and capabilities served by a given CDN) that enables CDN selection for subsequent user requests; and - Request Routing Redirection (RI): Synchronous operations to select a delivery CDN (surrogate) for a given user request. - o CDNI Metadata Interface (MI): Operations to communicate metadata that governs the how content is delivered by interconnected CDNs.
+- o CDNI Control interface (CI): Operations to bootstrap and parameterize the other CDNI interfaces, as well as operations to pre-position, revalidate, and purge both metadata and content.
+The latter subset of operations is sometimes collectively called the "trigger interface." - o CDNI Request Routing interface: Operations to determine what CDN (and optionally what surrogate within a CDN) is to serve enduser's requests.
+Is actually a logical bundling of two separate but related interfaces: - CDNI Footprint & Capabilities Advertisement interface (FCI): Asynchronous operations to exchange routing information (e.g., the network footprint and capabilities served by a given CDN) that enables CDN selection for subsequent user requests; and - CDNI Request Routing Redirection interface (RI): Synchronous operations to select a delivery CDN (surrogate) for a given user request. - O CDNI Metadata interface (MI): Operations to communicate metadata that governs how the content is delivered by interconnected CDNs.
 Examples of CDNI metadata include geo-blocking directives, availability windows, access control mechanisms, and purge directives.
-May include a combination of:
+May include a combination of: - Asynchronous operations to exchange metadata that govern subsequent user requests for content; and

-- Asynchronous operations to exchange metadata that govern subsequent user requests for content; and - Synchronous operations that govern behavior for a given user request for content. - CDNI Logging Interface (LI): Operations that allow interconnected CDNs to exchange relevant activity logs.
-May include a combination of: - Real-time exchanges, suitable for runtime traffic monitoring; and - Off-line exchanges, suitable for analytics and billing.
+- Synchronous operations that govern behavior for a given user request for content. - o CDNI Logging interface (LI): Operations that allow interconnected CDNs to exchange relevant activity logs.
+May include a combination of: - Real-time exchanges, suitable for runtime traffic monitoring; and - Offline exchanges, suitable for analytics and billing.

-There is some potential overlap between the set of trigger-based operations in the Control Interface and the Metadata Interface.
+There is some potential overlap between the set of trigger-based operations in the CDNI Control interface and the CDNI Metadata interface.
 For both cases, the information passed from the upstream CDN to the downstream CDN can broadly be viewed as metadata that describes how content is to be managed by the downstream CDN.
-For example, the information conveyed by Control operations to pre-position, revalidate or purge metadata is similar to the information conveyed by posting updated metadata via the Metadata Interface.
-Even the Control operation to purge content could be viewed as an metadata update for that content: purge simply says that the availability window for the named content ends now.
+For example, the information conveyed by CI to pre-position, revalidate or purge metadata is similar to the information conveyed by posting updated metadata via the MI.
+Even the CI operation to purge content could be viewed as an metadata update for that content: purge simply says that the availability window for the named content ends now.
 The two interfaces share much in common, so minimally, there will need to be a consistent data model that spans both.

 The distinction we draw has to do with what the caller knows about the successful application of the metadata by the callee.
-In the case of the Control Interface, the downstream CDN returning a successful status message guarantees that the operation has been successfully completed; e.g., the content has been purged or prepositioned.
+In the case of the CI, the downstream CDN returning a successful status message guarantees that the operation has been successfully completed; e.g., the content has been purged or pre-positioned.
 This implies that the downstream CDN accepts responsibility for having successfully completed the requested operation.
-In contrast, metadata passed between CDNs via the Metadata Interface carries no such completion quarantee.
+In contrast, metadata passed between CDNs via the MI carries no such completion guarantee.
 Returning success implies successful receipt of the metadata, but nothing can be inferred about precisely when the metadata will take effect in the downstream CDN, only that it will take effect eventually.
 This is because of the challenge in globally synchronizing updates to metadata with end-user requests that are currently in progress (or indistinguishable from currently being in progress).
-Clearly, a CDN will not be viewed as a trusted peer if "eventually" often becomes an indefinite period of time, but the acceptance of responsibility cannot be as crisply defined for the Metadata Interface.
+Clearly, a CDN will not be viewed as a trusted peer if "eventually" often becomes an indefinite period of time, but the acceptance of responsibility cannot be as crisply defined for the MI.